History of nuclear power: Current prospects

 Zero-emission nuclear power is an important part of the climate change mitigation effort.
 Under IEA Sustainable Development Scenario by 2030 nuclear power and CCUS would have generated 3900 TWh globally while wind and solar 8100 TWh with the ambition to achieve net-zero CO_{2} emissions by 2070.
 In order to achieve this goal on average 15 GWe of nuclear power should have been added annually on average.
 As of 2019 over 60 GW in new nuclear power plants was in construction, mostly in China, Russia, Korea, India and UAE.
 Many countries in the world are considering Small Modular Reactors with one in Russia connected to the grid in 2020.

 Countries with at least one nuclear power plant in planning phase include Argentina, Brazil, Bulgaria, the Czech Republic, Egypt, Finland, Hungary, India, Kazakhstan, Poland, Saudi Arabia and Uzbekistan.

 The future of nuclear power varies greatly between countries, depending on government policies.
 Some countries, most notably, Germany, have adopted policies of nuclear power phase-out.
 At the same time, some Asian countries, such as China and India, have committed to rapid expansion of nuclear power.
-In other countries, such as the United Kingdom and the United States, nuclear power is planned to be part of the energy mix together with renewable energy.
+In other countries, such as the United Kingdom and the United States, nuclear power is planned to be part of the energy mix together with renewable energy, increasing demand for STEM jobs in the nuclear sector.

 Nuclear energy may be one solution to providing clean power while also reversing the impact fossil fuels have had on our climate.
 These plants would capture carbon dioxide and create a clean energy source with zero emissions, making a carbon-negative process.
 Scientists propose that 1.8 million lives have already been saved by replacing fossil fuel sources with nuclear power.